-Recognition Criteria for Distinguishing Between Hemipelagic and Pelagic Mudrocks in the Characterization of Deepwater Reservoir Heterogeneity
+Recognition Criteria for Distinguishing between Hemipelagic and Pelagic Mudrocks in the Characterization of Deepwater Reservoir Heterogeneity

-Ochoa, Jesus; Wolak, Jeannette; Gardner, Michael
+Ochoa, Jesus1; Wolak, Jeannette; and Gardner, Michael H.

 Determination of turbidite event magnitude and frequency remains subjective and difficult to define.
 This is because turbidite sedimentation events often include both sand and mud, with the mud component often excluded from bed thickness studies because of the inability to establish a genetic link to the turbidity current.
 Natland (1976) defined pelagic mudstone as fine-grained marine sediment derived primarily from biogenic particles, whereas hemipelagic mudstone includes both biogenic and terrigenous particles.
 Unfortunately, these compositional definitions do not account for differences in depositional process.